pytorch/kineto/tb_plugin/README.md

 * Or you can install from source

-  Clone the git repository
+  Clone the git repository:

   `git clone https://github.com/pytorch/kineto.git`

-  Navigate to the kineto/tb_plugin directory
+  Navigate to the kineto/tb_plugin directory.

-  Install the profiler
+  Install the profiler:

   `pip install .`